ligangty/smoketest/README.md

   * docker-compose

 ## Notes
-  * This project is using my local repo of indy & auditquery with "changelog" branch, because currently these two project does not support ispn configuration overriding with customized ways.
+  * This project is using my owned repos of indy & auditquery with "changelog" branch, because currently these two project does not support ispn configuration overriding with customized ways.
 When this overriding is support in future, will switch to upstream git.

 ## Steps
   * Run prepare.sh: will download two projects and build, then use prepared docker build env to build docker file